create3000/x_ite/docs/_posts/reference/scene-services.md

 #### X3DRoute **addRoute** (*SFNode sourceNode, String sourceField, SFNode destinationNode, String destinationField*)

-Add a route from the passed *sourceField* to the passed *destinationField.* The return value is a X3DRoute object.
+Add a route from the passed *sourceField* to the passed *destinationField.* The return value is an X3DRoute object.

 #### void **deleteRoute** (*X3DRoute route*)